FredHutch/pgMAP_pipeline/README.md

 * figure out how to get SG's help - new branch?

-* copy test_snakemake fastqs to folder and change directory for that command

 * add step to make directories (for log files and output files) if they don't already exist - or just add those directories to git tracking but ignore their contents?

 * move idemp install from my home directory => berger_a fast directory